Create a Sports-Themed Bedroom

 Step 4.
 Prime and Paint the Walls

 With a sponge, clean wall surfaces with mild detergent and water.
-Next, apply a coat of EasyCare® latex primer so paint will adhere and wear better.
+Next, apply a coat of EasyCare® Ultra Premium primer/sealer so paint will adhere and wear better.
+Note: You also can skip priming by using True Value EasyCare® Ultra Premium paint and primer in-one.
 Next, paint your base color using a 2 1/2-inch brush; paint around the ceiling fixtures and along the edge where the ceiling meets the walls.
 A quality paint tray and roller will make the rest easy.
 Paint widthwise in 6-ft. square sections, using a zigzag pattern or overlapping ''W'' strokes.
 Move from right to left, then left to right, spreading evenly with horizontal strokes.
 Use a brush to fill in any gaps.
 Apply two coats to ensure maximum coverage.

 Step 5.
 Use stencils & stamps